Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

 Fig~\ref{ratio} shows the ratio of the data fitted to the best model for all five flux states for V404.
 Tab.~\ref{tab-fit1} reports the uncertainties on the parameters that are variable during the fit.
-We obtained a good fit for all five flux states and the combined $\chi^2$ comes out to be 1.06.
+We obtained a good fit for all five flux states, and the combined $\chi^2$ is found to be 1.06.
 The residuals remain after fitting the best model decrease as we go from flux F1 to F5.
-The column density of the warm absorber is less for high flux states which implies that the absorption affects the spectrum less as the flux increases.
-The broken emissivity profile used here was found to have very steep inner emissivity ($\sim$10) and low outer emissivity ($\sim$3.0) with a break radius in the range 1.5-3.0.
-The source is found to have a large spin and small inclination angle which agrees with the previous studies of the source.
+The column density of the warm absorber is lower for high flux states, which implies that the absorption affects the spectrum less as the flux increases.
+There is an absorption edge around 7.5 keV that is fitted with the XSTAR model.
+In addition, there are some features around 6.7 keV that are fitted with a warm absorber as shown in Fig.~\ref{fig:wa1}.
+The broken emissivity profile used here was found to have a very steep inner emissivity ($\sim$10) and a low outer emissivity ($\sim$3.0) with a break radius in the range 1.5-3.0.
+The source is found to have a large spin and a small inclination angle, which is consistent with previous studies of the source \citep{Walton:2016fso}.
 Fig.~\ref{fig:mcmcv404} shows the triangle plot for the posterior distribution of globally defined parameters for the best-fit model. $\alpha_{13}$ recovers the Kerr solution with 99.73\% confidence.
 The 1~$\sigma$ uncertainty associated with spin $a_*$ and deformation parameters $\alpha_{13}$ for V404 is given by

+The $\chi^2$ for the non-Kerr model improves almost negligibly as compared to that for the model when $\alpha_{13} = 0$, which is possibly due to the value of $\alpha_{13}$ being very close to the Kerr solution.